Executive Summary

 Flavia Domitilla the Younger was a granddaughter of Vespasian and a niece of Titus and Domitian.
 She was born approximately 63 CE to their sister (who died soon after).
 Flavia Domitilla was an only child.
 When she married in the late 70s to her cousin Titus Flavius Clemens, they probably lived in his home, i.e., not the imperial palace nearby.
 We can assume that they lived grandly.

 Many close family members died during Flavia’s youth.
 Before the age of 30, by 90 CE, she had lost her mother, her father, her grandfather Vespasian and grandmother, her uncle Titus, one of Titus’s two daughters, Domitian’s son, and her husband’s brother and father.
-By 90, only her uncle Domitian and his wife Domitia Longina (and perhaps a divorced wife) remained of his generation.
+By 90, only her uncle Domitian and his current wife Domitia Longina (and perhaps a former wife) remained of his generation.
 Flavia’s generation was represented only by her and her husband, and her only surviving cousin, Titus’s second daughter Julia Flavia (who died childless in 91).
 Flavia’s children were the only Flavian representatives of their generation.

 In the late 80s and 90s, Flavia was having children (eventually, seven).
 Two sons were designated by Domitian as his successors.
 Evidently, Domitian trusted Flavia and Clemens to remain socially respectable.
 We can infer that Flavia did not worship foreign gods.
 At most, if she visited a temple or a synagogue or an association of foreigners, she made the purely symbolic gestures of respect that we associate with heads of state today who visit the religious buildings of their hosts.